arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 - Measuring the water usage with a water flow sensor.
 - Measuring the soil humidity level using watermark sensors.
-- Controlling the LCD screen of the Edge Control Enclosure kit; where different system variables will be shown, including soil humidity.
+- Controlling the LCD screen of the Edge Control Enclosure kit, where different system variables will be shown, including soil humidity.
 - Deciding whether to irrigate based on soil local humidity.

 The MKR WAN 1310 is responsible for: